vmatev/electricitymaps-contrib/CAPACITY_UPDATE.md

 ```{python}
 poetry run capacity_parser --source EMBER --target_datetime "2022-01-01" --path "/../yearly_full_release_long_format.csv""
 ```
-> **Important note:** For EMBER and IRENA, the --data_path is necessary as the parser reads the data from a csv/xlsx downloaded by the contributor

 The following zones can be updated with a parser:
 &nbsp;<details><summary>EIA</summary>